amenzwa/amenzwa.github.io/stem/PL/NuC.md

 use_math: true
 ---

-## *a proposal for a new C programming language*
+## *a proposal for a new C syntax*

 [TOC]

-- for the exclusive use to implement small system programmes (like UNIX commands)
+- for the exclusive use to implement small system programmes (the way C was originally used to implement UNIX commands)
-- C semantics with exceptions
+- C-style semantics with the following differences:
   - No pointers
-  - No manual memory management, with automatic GC
+  - No manual memory management, but with automatic GC
   - No statements, only expressions
-  - No loops, only recursion with tail-call optimisation
+  - No loops, only recursion with inner functions and tail-call optimisation
 - Haskell-style ADT syntax for product and sum types
-- TypeScript-style `×` syntax for composing product types
+- TypeScript-style `∩` syntax for composing product types
-- Haskell-style syntax for modules
+- Python-style syntax for modules
 - Unicode identifiers

 # SYNTAX